declarativesystems/puppet_docker_images/README.md

 # How does the build work?
 1. A customised Dockerfile will be created by munging the requested Puppet Enterprise version number into the Dockerfile ERB template
-2. A centos image will be created and configured to run with systemd and SSH
+2. A centos image will be created and configured to run with systemd
 3. The Puppet Enterprise tarball will be downloaded into the image
 4. A container will be created from the image in privileged mode (needed for systemd)
-5. The script will SSH into the container, run the puppet enterprise installer and then remove the SSH keys.
-The Puppet Enterprise installer will be run using the `all-in-one.answers.txt` file with the hostname set to whatever the script was called with (defaults to `pe-puppet.localdomain`)
+5. The script will docker exec into the container and run the puppet enterprise installer using the `all-in-one.answers.txt` file with the hostname set to whatever the script was called with (defaults to `pe-puppet.localdomain`)
 6. The image will be committed and tagged with the name in the bash script

 # Security
 This image is primarily targetted at throw-away test environments so security isn't a huge concern at the moment.
 With that said, there are some security settings to be aware of:
-* SSH is disabled in the final image by removing the SSH daemon's public/private keypairs
 * The `root` password is `root`
 * The console `admin` password is `aaaaaaaa`, this can be changed through the GUI